“I inherited a house how can I sell it?”

 The tax consequences when selling a house inherited in HOUSTON can be hard to understand and untangle much of the time.

 The laws may seem fairly simple at first glance, but they get complicated when you factor in all the legal conditions and nuances.
 The short version is that if you made gains, you’ll owe taxes, and if you had a loss, you may have a tax deduction.
 It gets complicated because whether you made a profit or had a loss also depends on when the decedent died and the use you made of the house.
-If the house is in probate there are some other items to consider include different expenses.
+If the house is in probate there are some other items to consider including different expenses.

 The Reporting of the Inherited House